South Africa rebukes Rwanda over attacks on exiled opponents

 CAPE TOWN South Africa delivered a diplomatic slap to Rwanda on Wednesday, warning it would not tolerate "criminal" attacks on its soil against Rwandan exiles that have drawn international criticism of President Paul Kagame's government.

 Issuing a "stern warning" against such activities, Justice Minister Jeff Radebe said Pretoria had evidence linking recent attacks by gunmen against exiled critics of Kagame to three Rwandan diplomats and one Burundian envoy who were expelled last week.
-But he offered no details of this evidence.
+But he offered no details.

 In retaliation, Rwanda expelled six South African diplomats on Friday, straining ties between two African states which have been involved, in differing ways, in recent conflict in eastern Democratic Republic of Congo.
 South Africa has troops in a U.N. brigade that fought last year against Congo rebels whom U.N. experts said were backed by Rwanda.
 Kigali has denied this.

-Rwanda's ambassador to South Africa said Pretoria had shown no proof of Kigali's involvement in the attacks against exiles.
+Rwanda's ambassador to South Africa said Pretoria had shown no proof of Kigali's involvement in the attacks against exiled opponents.
 Kagame's government has accused South Africa of sheltering "dissidents responsible for terrorist acts in Rwanda".

-"That is the issue Rwanda has with the South African government.
-As for expelling Rwandan diplomats, it was simply wrong, and Rwanda has every right to reciprocate," Rwandan Foreign Minister Louise Mushikiwabo said in a statement on her Twitter account.

-Radebe told reporters in Cape Town the two countries were maintaining diplomatic relations.
-But he said: "As the South African government, we want to send a very stern warning to anybody, anywhere in the world, that our country will not be used as a springboard to do illegal activities".
+"As the South African government, we want to send a very stern warning to anybody, anywhere in the world, that our country will not be used as a springboard to do illegal activities," Radebe told a news briefing in Cape Town.

 The row followed a raid by armed men early last week against the Johannesburg home of former Rwandan army chief General Faustin Kayumba Nyamwasa, an exiled critic of Kagame, who also survived an assassination attempt in South Africa in 2010.
 He was not at home at the time of last week's attack.